-Develop strong leadership skills, connect with your culture and discover your strengths with the Indigenous Circle of Empowerment (ICE) is a second year and up student leadership development program rooted in culture and focused on self-development and community engagement.
+Develop strong leadership skills, connect with your culture and discover your strengths with the Indigenous Circle of Empowerment (ICE).
+ICE is a second-year and up student leadership development program rooted in culture and focused on self-development and community engagement.
 You’ll have the opportunity to expand your network, volunteer in the community, and work on impactful projects.

 – Gillian McIvor, Max Rady College of Medicine

-Located on the Bannatyne campus under the direction of Elder-in-residence Margaret Lavallee, Ongomiizwin Education offers a variety of programs and teaching sessions to meet the needs of students and to educate the university community about First Nations, Métis and Inuit communities and cultures.
+Located on the Bannatyne campus under the direction of Elder-in-Residence Margaret Lavalee, Ongomiizwiin Education offers a variety of programs and teaching sessions to meet the needs of students and to educate the university community about First Nations, Métis and Inuit communities and cultures.

 “I struggled with balancing the stress of life, school and health.
-It’s important that as students we learn it’s okay to not be okay.
-Reaching out for help, and getting involved in my culture were the best decisions I made.
-I’m thriving this year, now that I’ve learned new coping skills, management tools and have the support of the Indigenous community."
+It’s important that as students we learn it’s okay not to be okay.
+Reaching out for help and getting involved involved in my culture were the best decisions I made.
+I’m thriving this year, now that I’ve learned new coping skills, management tools and have the support of the Indigenous community.”

-If you require childcare during your studies, UM has a licensed daycare centre that provides quality child care.
+If you require childcare during your studies, UM has a licensed daycare centre that provides quality child care right on campus.
 The Campus Children’s Centre is a welcoming environment that celebrates a diversity of cultures and weaves traditional teachings into its curriculum.

-Priority will be given to Indigenous students.
-Care is available for children three months to six years old.
+Priority is given to Indigenous students.
+Care is available for children three months to six years.
 Be sure to register early, as spots are allocated on a first-come, first-served basis.